×

 Once the death is registered, the registrar will issue a Death Certificate.
 You can request multiple certified copies which are necessary for legal, financial, and insurance purposes.
 However, there is a fee for every copy.

 The registrar will also provide you with a certificate for burial or cremation (i.e. the ‘Green Form’ or the GR021 in Northern Ireland).
 This form enables the funeral to go ahead.
-They may send this form directly to your chosen funeral director or email it to you.
+They may send this form directly to your chosen funeral director or hand it to you.

 Tell organisations and government services about the death